consuldemocracy/consuldemocracy/CONTRIBUTING.md

 ## How to report an issue

 * Try to use a descriptive and to-the-point title
-* Is a good idea to include some of there sections:
+* It's a good idea to include some of these sections:
   * Steps to reproduce the bug
   * Expected behaviour/response
   * Actual response